Shruti2648/ETL-Project/README.md

 ## Data Loading

 This phase of the project consisted of creating the PostgreSQL database and loading the data.
 Our first step was to design the database using Quick Database Diagrams, which is an online diagram tool.
 We created two tables: tap_college and tap_income.
 Tap_college would hold the data in tap_college_df, while tap_income would hold the data in tap_income_df.
-We gave column headers the same names as the column headers in our cleaned dataframes.
+We gave the column headers the same names as the column headers in our cleaned dataframes.
 We created a relationship between the tap_sector_group columns in both tables, to illustrate how the tables can be joined.

 Below is an image of the database design.
 It is saved in the project folder as ERD_image.png.